IGN FI: Land administration

 Land administration projects make up a major concern in numerous countries, given what they represent and what is at stake.
-Major donors are often mobilised because these projects aim to bring stability, new developments in land markets and transparency of land values to the system.
+Major donors are often mobilized because these projects aim to bring stability, new developments in land markets and transparency of land values to the system.

 Geographic information is an essential component of land administration through the collection and updating of cadastral data and through the development of information systems that allow the management of land activity.

-IGN FI offers solutions ranging from project management assistance in all technical and legal fields to actual project completion, implementation and monitoring.
-It also has a privileged relationship with the French organisation for public financing (DGFiP).
+IGN FI offers project management assistance in all technical and legal fields to actual project completion, implementation and monitoring.
+It also has a privileged relationship with the French organization for public financing (DGFiP).